Ulcerative colitis is a long-term condition where the colon and rectum become inflamed.

 They can arrange blood or poo sample tests to help determine what may be causing your symptoms.

 If necessary, they can refer you to hospital for further tests.

 If you have been diagnosed with ulcerative colitis and think you may be having a severe flare-up, contact a GP or your care team for advice.

-You may need to be admitted to hospital.
+You may need to be urgently admitted to hospital for immediate care.